Volkswagen Passat Lingyu

-The Volkswagen Passat Lingyu is a Chinese mid-size car produced by Volkswagen with its joint venture Shanghai Volkswagen plants in Anting and Nanjing.
+The Volkswagen Passat Lingyu (大众帕萨特领驭) is a Chinese mid-size car produced by Volkswagen with its joint venture Shanghai Volkswagen plants in Anting and Nanjing.

 Overview

 The Passat Lingyu was launched in November 2005 and replaced the Volkswagen Passat (B5) sold internationally.
 It is based on the same platform as the Škoda Superb I with more luxurious trim levels.
 In 2009, it was replaced by a facelift variant called the Volkswagen Passat New Lingyu.